hostmobility/documentation/docs/system/hmx/update.md

 ### *If USB method is used*

-* Plug the USB drive into the HMX,
+* Plug the USB drive into the HMX
 * Press and hold the `USB_BOOT` button
 * Press and release the the `RESET` button while holding the `USB_BOOT` button
-* You can add an autoboot.sh script to the USB memory on the first boot after flash to perform post installation.
+* You can add an [autoboot.sh](../update.md#usb-method-autobootsh) script to the USB memory on the first boot after flash to perform post installation.

 ### *If /boot method is used*